Identity & Security

 Getting the most out of Cloud IDS for advanced network threat detection

-Google Cloud IDS, now available in preview, delivers cloud-native, managed, network-based threat detection, built with Palo Alto Networks’ industry-leading threat detection technologies to provide high levels of security efficacy.
+Google Cloud IDS, now generally available, delivers cloud-native, managed, network-based threat detection, built with Palo Alto Networks’ industry-leading threat detection technologies to provide high levels of security efficacy.
 Cloud IDS can help customers gain deep insight into network-based threats and support industry-specific compliance goals that call for the use of an intrusion detection system.
 In this blog, we’re diving deeper into how Cloud IDS works to detect network-based threats and how you can get the most out of a Cloud IDS implementation.

 Getting the most out of Cloud IDS